danielgjackson/noisecancel/README.md

 ## Why?

-Bose 700 headphones have a "noise control" button to cycle through noise cancellation presets, but these are a scale (0-10) between filtering out external sound and actively passing it thorugh.
-In a very quiet room, neither of these is needed, and any setting can result in an audible hiss.
+Bose 700 headphones have a "noise control" button to cycle through noise cancellation presets, but these are on a scale (three presets between 0-10) from actively passing external sound through, to cancelling out external sound.
+In a very quiet room, any setting on this scale can result in an audible hiss, and you may not want any active pass-through/cancelling at all, but just the sound.
 The official _Bose Music_ app does allow you to temporarily turn off noise cancelling, but this setting is buried in the app and takes some time to get to.

 ## When?

+You can:

+* turn off noise cancellation through this app, or
+* add as a quick settings _tile_ to turn off with as single touch, or
-You can turn off noise cancellation through the app, or as a _tile_ you can add to your quick settings, or as a quick-access shortcut you can pin to your launcher.
+* add a single touch shortcut you can pin to your launcher.

-You can turn noise cancelling back on by pressing the Noise Control button on the left ear cup.
+Noise cancelling will turn back on if you press the Noise Control button on the left ear cup, or when you next turn the headphones on.

 ## How?